BrianColclough/personal-website-v3/src/content/blog/my-experience-as-a-new-runner.md

 date: 2023-07-12
 summary: "Jumping into running seriously for the first time - things I've learned and what I'm doing differently to stay consistent"
 tags: [ running, training ]
-relatedPosts: ["finally-feeling-the-groove-of-running" ]
+relatedPosts: [ "finally-feeling-the-groove-of-running" ]
-draft: true
+draft: false
 ---

 # My Background